 STARTTLS is not a protocol but an email protocol command.
-It’s used to tell an email server that an email client (such as Gmail, Outlook, etc.) wants to upgrade an existing insecure connection to a secure one, using SSL or TLS.
+It’s used to tell an email server that an email client (such as Gmail, Outlook, etc.) wants to upgrade an existing insecure connection to an encrypted one using SSL or TLS.

 STARTTLS, except for SMTP, is also used with IMAP protocol, traditionally used for retrieving emails from an email server.
 POP3, another protocol for receiving emails, uses a similar command called STLS.

 Note: As STARTTLS doesn’t guarantee a secure connection, users should be discouraged from using it or use other measures in conjunction with STARTTLS, such as using strong authentication methods, encrypting the email content with end-to-end encryption (e.g., using PGP or S/MIME), and verifying the digital signatures of email messages.

 How do TLS/SSL and STARTTLS work?

 To understand the role of encryption in email transmissions, we need to briefly explain what the ‘handshake’ is about.
 In the same way that humans in many cultures tend to shake each other’s hands at the start of a conversation, email clients and servers also follow a similar ritual.